Archibald Low: Inter-war years

-Not long after the war Low started the Low Engineering Company Ltd in association with the Hon.
+Not long after the war, Low started the Low Engineering Company Ltd in association with the Hon.
 C. N. Bruce (later Lord Aberdare).
 The company offices were on Kensington High Street, and Low spent much of his time trying to bring his inventions to fruition.
-As usual though he was easily distracted by gadgets that he devised, taking his attention away from the more important work.
+As usual, though, he was easily distracted by gadgets that he devised, taking his attention away from the more important work.
 One of the better gadgets was a motor scooter that Low invented and manufactured in conjunction with Henry Norman.

 In 1926, Low was reported to be working with Ivor Halstead, editor of the Daily Sketch, on the script of a film to be called Cosmos, about the history of the world from the beginning of time.

-Despite his best efforts, business wasn't his strong point.
+Despite his best efforts, he struggled to succeed in business.
 An example of this is the magazine he started up with his friend Lord Brabazon and others.
-It was entitled Armchair Science, Low helped edit it, and at one point the sales were 80,000 a month, yet it never seemed to make a profit and was sold off.
-Another of Low's delights was speed, especially racing cars or motorbikes.
-He was a regular attendee at Brooklands and at one point invented a rocket propelled bike and numerous other gadgets and improvements for the internal combustion engine.
-An example of Low's prescience is that he was worried about the number of road traffic accidents that were occurring and believed speed in cities should be restricted to 25 mph using modern radio methods to enforce it.
-One of Low's peeves was excess noise, to this end he invented an audiometer to measure and record noise in a visual form.
+It was titled Armchair Science; Low helped edit it, and at one point the sales were 80,000 a month, yet it never achieved a profit and was ultimately sold off.
+Another of Low's hobbies was racing cars and motorbikes.
+He was a regular attendee at Brooklands and at one point invented a rocket-propelled bike, as well as numerous other gadgets and improvements for the internal combustion engine.
+Low was worried about the number of road traffic accidents that were occurring, and believed speed in cities should be restricted to 25 mph using modern radio methods to enforce it.
+Low was also annoyed by excess noise, to this end he invented an audiometer to measure and record noise in a visual form.
 He conducted experiments on the London Underground and achieved some success in pinpointing trouble spots and reducing their impact by use of shields over the wheels and padding of the interior panels.

 In 1938 Low had lunch with a gentleman called William Joyce.
 Joyce wanted Low to contribute an article to a paper he helped run.
 Low declined the offer being too busy; it was only a couple of years later that Joyce gained infamy as Lord Haw-Haw.

 A few of Low's inventions from this period are: